Cultivating Healthy Habits

 Gentle Parenting Benefits Backed by Research

-Moreover, studies across 100+ U.S. families reveal that gentle parenting correlates with improved prosocial behavior and lower parent stress.
+Moreover, studies across 100+ U.S. families have revealed that gentle parenting correlates with improved prosocial behavior and lower parental stress.
 Additionally, 44% of parents deliberately shift away from how they were raised, citing gentle parenting as their preferred alternative.

 Consequently, children in attuned homes display stronger executive-function skills such as impulse control and flexible thinking, which, in turn, forecast academic success.